 What are risk factors and causes of cancer?

 Anything that may cause a normal body cell to develop abnormally potentially can cause cancer.
 Many things can cause cell abnormalities and have been linked to cancer development.
 Some cancer causes remain unknown while other cancers have environmental or lifestyle triggers or may develop from more than one known cause.
 Some may be developmentally influenced by a person's genetic makeup.
 Many patients develop cancer due to a combination of these factors.
 Although it is often difficult or impossible to determine the initiating event(s) that cause a cancer to develop in a specific person, research has provided clinicians with a number of likely causes that alone or in concert with other causes, are the likely candidates for initiating cancer.
 The following is a listing of major causes and is not all-inclusive as specific causes are routinely added as research advances:

 Chemical or toxic compound exposures: Benzene, asbestos, nickel, cadmium, vinyl chloride, benzidine, N-nitrosamines, tobacco or cigarette smoke (contains at least 66 known potential carcinogenic chemicals and toxins), and aflatoxin

 Ionizing radiation: Uranium, radon, ultraviolet rays from sunlight, radiation from alpha, beta, gamma, and X-ray-emitting sources

 Pathogens: Human papillomavirus (HPV), EBV or Epstein-Barr virus, hepatitis viruses B and C, Kaposi's sarcoma-associated herpes virus (KSHV), Merkel cell polyomavirus, Schistosoma spp., and Helicobacter pylori; other bacteria are being researched as possible agents.

-Genetics: A number of specific cancers have been linked to human genes and are as follows: breast, ovarian, colorectal, prostate, skin and melanoma; the specific genes and other details are beyond the scope of this general article so the reader is referred to http://www.cancer.gov/cancertopics/genetics for more details about genetics and cancer.
+Genetics: A number of specific cancers have been linked to human genes and are as follows: breast, ovarian, colorectal, prostate, skin and melanoma; the specific genes and other details are beyond the scope of this general article so the reader is referred to the National Cancer Institute for more details about genetics and cancer.